-Housing Authority of Cochise County is a public housing agency in Bisbee, Arizona that participates in the Section 8 Housing Choice Voucher program.
+Housing Authority of Cochise County is a Public Housing Agency in Bisbee, Arizona that participates in the Section 8 Housing Choice Voucher (HCV) program.

 Housing Authority of Cochise County serves Cochise County.

 The Housing Authority of Cochise County (HACC) Section 8 Housing Choice Voucher waiting list is currently closed. from April 2, 2018 until April 16, 2018 at 5:00 pm MST.
 It was last open for 15 days in April 2018; and before that for 15 days in October 2014.
 There is no notice of when this waiting list will reopen.